 In a medium stock pot, heat olive oil over medium-high heat.
 Add onion and garlic and saute for 2-3 minutes until onions turn translucent.

 Add rinsed jackfruit, bbq sauce and water to pot and cook for 5-10 minutes over medium heat, stirring occasionally.

 Using a potato masher or large fork, mash the jackfruit to create the "pulled meat" consistency.
 Add more water if necessary, cover and let simmer for 15-20 minutes over low heat, stirring occasionally.

 Add more bbq sauce if desired, and serve!
 Can be eaten by itself, made into sandwiches, or tacos.

 *Flavor will depend on the bbq sauce you use.
 Since my bbq sauce was already spicy, I didn't add any more spices.
-But if you use a plainer bbq sauce and find it's missing some flavor, I like to add some smoked paprika (1/2 teaspoon or so) and a tablespoon of apple cider vinegar and/or a dash of liquid smoke.
+But if you use a plainer bbq sauce and find it's missing some flavor, I like to add some smoked paprika (1/2 teaspoon or so), a tablespoon of apple cider vinegar and/or a dash of liquid smoke.

 Recommended and useful items for this vegan pulled bbq jackfruit recipe: